Get £7,500 off your heat pump installation with the BUS grant

 With the new heat and buildings strategy coming up, it is expected to further increase the installation of various heat pumps as a low-carbon heating solution.

-The table below shows the potential savings you could make by replacing a gas boiler with an air source or ground source heat pump, according to the size of your home and your energy needs.
+The table below shows the potential savings you could have by replacing your old heating system with an air source or ground source heat pump:

 And, depending on your current situation, the repayment time can be drastically shorter than the lifespan, making it a worthy investment.
 Even though the consensus is that heat pumps are a good investment, this doesn’t mean that you should overpay on the upfront costs.